boring-school-work/01_SportsPrediction/README.md

 ### Reasons for choosing the XGBoost Regressor

-- Random forest model is very large compared tp XGBoost and AdaBoost.
+- Random forest model is very large compared to XGBoost and AdaBoost.
 - XGBoost and AdaBoost have similar performance, but XGBoost is performs better.
   - R-squared score for XGBoost is 0.94 while that of AdaBoost is 0.86.
 - XGBoost is the best model for this dataset.